GSA/GitHub-Administration/README.md

 2. When choosing the repo's name, try to pick [a simple and useful name](https://pages.18f.gov/open-source-guide/naming-your-project/)
 3. Include a brief description of the project.
 4. Change the repo status to `Public` unless it does must be private.
+-  #### Note: we recommend the following when exposing your repositories to the public:
+      - Conduct a manual code review with your team.
+Go line by line through the code and check for sensitive content.
+      - Conduct static code analysis with a scanning tool (if available).
+SonarQube is approved as a standard.
+Teams can download it in their local environment and scan/remediate.
+Hopefully we can recommend other tools in the future.
+      - Utilize a process to re mediate security vulnerabilities within the code base or the environment.
+      - Make environmental variables private or store them on a server
 5. It is usually convenient to check the box to `Initialize this repository with a README`.
 6. You will usually not need to worry about adding a `.gitignore`.
 7. Please choose the type of license from the dropdown.
 For a description of the license types, see https://help.github.com/articles/licensing-a-repository
 8. Click Create Repository
 9. If prompted, choose the most appropriate team that you are a member of that should be given permission to the repo.

 #### Creating new private repositories